 Prospects in North Carolina

 North Carolina has about 18.14 million acres of timberland, primarily dominated by hardwoods in terms of number of species, acres of timberland, and live standing tree inventory.
-Most of the wood and fiber resources available throughout the coastal plains and piedmont regions have been consumed by several sawmills, pulp and OSB mills, and recently pellet mills.
-While timber markets for softwood products, particularly pine species, have reportedly performed better compared to the South-wide average, recent timber market trends indicate that both hardwood saw log and pulpwood markets are down substantially in North Carolina.
-Given that hardwood resources are underutilized by the existing forest product industry, and low value wood can be used in mass timber production, raw material availability in the state could provide a huge opportunity for the mass timber industry.
-To date, not a single facility produces mass timber products in the southern United States, one of the largest wood basket regions in the world.
+Most of the wood and fiber resources available throughout the coastal plains and Piedmont regions have been consumed by several sawmills, pulp, and wood composite plants (for example, oriented strand board (OSB)), and, more recently, pellet mills.
+Although timber markets for softwood products, particularly pine species, have reportedly performed better compared to the South-wide average, recent timber market trends indicate that both hardwood saw log and pulpwood markets are down substantially in North Carolina.
+The recent loss of pulp and paper production capacities can have a significant impact on CLT’s prospects, as the wood product industry currently explores new market ventures for available woody feedstock, specifically in western North Carolina.
+Given that hardwood resources are underused by the existing forest products industry, and low-value wood can be used in mass timber production, raw material availability in the state could provide a huge opportunity for the mass timber industry.
+Several companies have established production capacities in the South, and the first manufacturer of CLT in North Carolina—Evergreen LLC—recently opened a facility in Stony Point.

-- Update local building codes to recognize CLT
+- Update and further develop local building codes to recognize CLT as a building material

-- Demystify seismic and fire performance of mass timber
+- Educate the public and construction sector about the seismic and fire performance of mass timber

-- Introduce mass timber products to enrich the landscape of environmentally friendly building products
+- Introduce mass timber products to enrich the landscape with environmentally friendly building products

-In recent years, research has solved many issues associated with CLT.
+In recent years, research has resolved many issues associated with CLT.
 Still today, there are some noticeable barriers to the establishment and expansion of the CLT market in the United States (Mallo and Espinoza, 2015).
-The greatest barrier for CLT is reported to be its lack of availability in the marketplace.
+The greatest barrier for CLT is reported to be its lack of availability in the marketplace, as demonstrated by the need to source mass timber from abroad for Adohi Hall at the University of Arkansas.

-While CLT currently meets international building code requirements for residential, commercial, institutional, and industrial facilities, it must be adopted by U.S. state and local building codes to become a standard building material.
-CLT was approved by the American National Standards Institute in 2012 and incorporated in North American building codes in 2015 as a heavy timber element.
-Similarly, although CLT has excellent performance ratings against earthquake and fire, many consumers and construction professionals still fear that CLT buildings are at greater risk to seismic and fire hazards.
+CLT meets international building code (IBC) requirements for residential, commercial, institutional, and industrial facilities and is currently being adopted by US state and local building codes to become a standard building material.
+CLT was approved by the American National Standards Institute in 2012 and incorporated into North American building codes in 2015 as a heavy timber element.
+In 2021, the IBC was updated to allow a maximum of 18-story mass timber buildings.
+Similarly, although CLT has excellent performance ratings against earthquake (Izzi et al., 2018) and fire (Kontis et al., 2020; Sandoli et al., 2021), many consumers and construction professionals still fear that CLT buildings are at greater risk of seismic and fire hazards.

 It appears that most of these barriers exist due to gaps in knowledge among market participants (Oregon BEST, 2017).
 Education covering the entire supply chain, including both supply-side (CLT manufacturers) and demand-side (construction sector), is needed to correct outdated misinformation and myths about mass timber products.
-Creating skilled labor and training architects, engineers, and developers is crucial as well.
+To many construction professionals, CLT remains a novelty that comes with a perceived incalculable risk.
+Therefore, creating skilled labor and training architects, engineers, and developers is crucial as well.

 Conclusion

-The mass timber products industry, primarily led by CLT, is an emerging sector of the forest product industry.
-It comes with tremendous upside potential in both residential and non-residential construction in the United States.
-Having several environmental and economic advantages over traditional building materials, it has gained momentum in both demand and supply in the United States.
-While the southern timber markets are currently depressed primarily due to over-supply of raw materials, this new and eco-friendly forest product industry has a bright future prospect in the United States in the foreseeable future.
+The mass timber products industry, primarily led by CLT, is an emerging sector of the forest products industry.
+It comes with tremendous upside potential in both residential and nonresidential construction in the United States.
+With several environmental and economic advantages over traditional building materials, CLT has gained momentum in both demand and supply in the United States.
+The construction sector in the Southeast has experienced tremendous growth in recent years, and mass timber, as an ecofriendly forest product, has a bright future prospect in the United States for the foreseeable future.
+It’s not the ultimate solution to all of today’s challenges, but it significantly expands the opportunities the construction and housing sector has to offer.

 References